BHalacsy/Redis-Clone/README.md

 For specifics on various implemented redis commands I recommend looking at the [redis docs](https://redis.io/docs/latest/commands) for what you may be looking for.

 ## Future plans

+### TODO
+- Implement blocking lists
+- Implement AOF persistence
+- Expiration persistence
+- Other commands...

+### Integration

 I would like to down the line, implement the [Blocking operations](https://redis.io/docs/latest/develop/data-types/lists/#blocking-operations-on-lists) for task queueing with something like [Celery](https://docs.celeryq.dev/en/main/getting-started/introduction.html).
 Also plan on making my own full-stack portfolio website with the main database being my redis-clone.
 Probably will dockerize it.

-TBD.
+### Pull requests
 Anybody who wants to fidget with it feel free.
+PRs and other feedback are welcome.